-TAM currently has a total of 12.8 full-time equivalent (FTE) positions.
-A new Associate Planner Position is requested to be added to meet the implementation and/or expansion of critical planning and programs function such as seal level rise, innovation, and Transportation Demand Management (TDM), countywide transportation plan, etc.
+A new Associate Planner Position is requested to be added to meet the implementation and/or expansion of critical planning and programs functions, many of which were new with Measure AA, such as sea level rise, innovation, and Transportation Demand Management (TDM), countywide transportation plan, etc. Upon the Board's approval of the position, staff expects to begin recruiting for this new position.